-The Upper GI Unit at the Royal Berkshire Hospital has two consultant surgeons who provide a comprehensive specialist service for upper gastrointestinal and laparoscopic surgery.
+The Upper GI Unit at the Royal Berkshire Hospital has 5 consultant surgeons who provide a comprehensive specialist service for upper gastrointestinal and laparoscopic surgery.

-We provide specialist treatment for all areas of benign upper GI disease, especially gallbladder surgery, anti-reflux surgery, hiatus hernia surgery and abdominal wall hernia surgery – all of which are performed by laparoscopic (keyhole) techniques.
+We provide specialist treatment for all areas of benign upper GI disease, including gallbladder surgery, anti-reflux surgery, hiatus hernia surgery and abdominal wall hernia surgery– all of which are performed by laparoscopic (keyhole) techniques.

-We also provide specialist surgical services for patients with oesophageal and gastric cancers.
-We act as part of a multi-disciplinary team to provide cancer patients with integrated treatment for their malignancy.
+We also provide diagnostic services for patients with oesophageal and gastric cancers.
+We act as part of a multi-disciplinary team to provide cancer patients with integrated treatment for their malignancy, and work closely with the specialist Upper Gastrointestinal Cancer Unit in Oxford where major cancer resections are undertaken.

 Chemotherapy and / or radiotherapy are available to patients around the time of oesophageal or gastric surgery.

-We work closely with our upper GI cancer nurse specialist to allow high levels of patient support at the time of diagnosis and ongoing support during treatment.
-We also provide oesophageal and gastric cancer surgery services for patients from East Berkshire.
+We work closely with our Upper GI cancer nurse specialists to allow high levels of patient support at the time of diagnosis and ongoing support during treatment.

 Matron Helen Challand,